omicscodeathon/gloom/README.md

 ## 📚 Acknowledgments

-If you use GLOOM in your work, please cite the project as:
 We thank the contributors to open biomedical datasets (TCGA) and acknowledge the Python and bioinformatics open-source communities.
 Special thanks to all collaborators and advisors in LUAD and genomics research.

 ---

 ## ✅ Summary